… continued from a previous entry

 Here are two examples from Christianity.
 The Westminster Shorter Catechism answers the question: “What is the chief end of Man?” with “Man’s chief end is to glorify God, and enjoy him forever.”
 The Baltimore Catechism answers, “Why did God make you?” with “God made me to know Him, to love Him, and to serve Him in this world, and to be happy with Him forever in heaven.”
 Similar ideas can be found in Judaism and Islam.

 Allegorical and less literal interpretations of religious beliefs are more intellectually palatable, but they are often still tethered to dubious claims about supernatural realities, miraculous divine intervention and the like.
-Sometimes these more sophisticated interpretations reject supernaturalism, but then they often cease to be what most people mean by religion—the God of pantheism, panentheism, process theology or death of god theology aren’t recognizable to most believers.
+Sometimes these more sophisticated interpretations reject supernaturalism, but then they often cease to be what most people mean by religion—pantheism, panentheism, process theology or death of god theology aren’t recognizable to most believers.
 Such obscure metaphysical speculations might provide insight if grounded in scientific knowledge, but usually they are not.

 Philosophical theologians conversant with and appreciative of modern science often posit a “god of the philosophers” using the word God to mean a cause, reason, explanation, designer, or necessary being.
 I can’t rehash all the arguments for these various conceptions of gods except to say that the vast majority of contemporary philosophers don’t find those arguments convincing.
 I count myself among this majority.
 In my view, defenders of these arguments generally deceive themselves through motivated reasoning.
 They base their beliefs on what they want to believe, not on what is most likely to be true.

 Still, I grant many persons derive meaning in life from their fervently held, emotionally satisfying religious beliefs, which is fine as long as they don’t try to impose those beliefs on others.
-I understand the deep desire to believe in truth, beauty, goodness, justice, the end of suffering and death, and the meaning of life.
+I understand the deep desire to believe in truth, beauty, goodness, justice, immortality, and the meaning of life.
 I realize that religious beliefs provide comfort to some people, and that is probably the best argument for accepting them.
 Life is hard, tranquility elusive, and living without appeal to gods, souls, and an afterlife takes courage.
 But wanting something to be true doesn’t make it so.
 As for me, I don’t want to believe, I want to know.

 - Western Religions: Are They Good?

 Nonetheless, we pay a hefty price for this religious consolation—theocracy, fanaticism, hatred, war, etc. Moreover, religious institutions typically are anti-scientific, anti-democratic, anti-progressive, misogynistic, authoritarian, and medieval.
 Religion has opposed or still opposes free speech, the eradication of slavery, sex education, reproductive technologies, stem cell research, women’s and civil rights, and the advancement of science.
-It also encourages credulity and blind faith, which stand in opposition to the critical thinking we so desperately need.
+It also encourages credulity and blind faith, which stand in opposition to the critical thinking I so fervently revere and which we so desperately need.

 Furthermore, many measures of social dysfunction strongly correlate with greater religiosity including homicides, large prison populations, infant mortality, sexually transmitted diseases, teenage births, political corruption, income inequality, and more.
 Perhaps all this is worth the comfort religious beliefs provide, or maybe this correlation doesn’t imply causation.
 But to the extent that religion causes much of this suffering, its consolations aren’t worth the price.